huggingface/diffusers/docs/source/en/training/custom_diffusion.md

   --resolution=256
 ```

-Many of the basic parameters are described in the [DreamBooth](dreambooth#script-parameters) guide, so this guide focuses on the parameters unique to Custom Diffusion:
+Many of the basic parameters are described in the [DreamBooth](dreambooth#script-parameters) training guide, so this guide focuses on the parameters unique to Custom Diffusion:

 - `--freeze_model`: freezes the key and value parameters in the cross-attention layer; the default is `crossattn_kv`, but you can set it to `crossattn` to train all the parameters in the cross-attention layer
 - `--concepts_list`: to learn multiple concepts, provide a path to a JSON file containing the concepts